mesosphere/dcos-docs-site/pages/1.11/release-notes/1.11.0/index.md

 To download DC/OS Enterprise, contact: [Mesosphere Support](https://support.mesosphere.com).

-DC/OS 1.11 includes many new capabilities with a focus on:
+DC/OS 1.11 includes many new capabilities, with a focus on:
 - Managing clusters across multiple clouds
 - Production Kubernetes-as-a-service
 - Enhanced data security
 - Updated data services

-Provide any feedback on the new features and services at: [support.mesosphere.com](https://support.mesosphere.com).
+Provide feedback on the new features and services at: [support.mesosphere.com](https://support.mesosphere.com).

 # Contents
 - [New Features and Capabilities](#new-features)